AxisCommunications/axis-aws-kinesis-vsp/README.md

 #### Build the Image

-Once the __ARCH__ environment variable has been added, the docker image can be built:
+Once the environment variables have been added, the docker image can be built:

 ```
 docker build -t $IMAGE_NAME . --build-arg ARCH